ryansaam/automated-server/README.md

 # Automated Server
 The goal of this guide is to provide a basic list of steps for creating a fresh cloud server setup.
 The setup is geared for the purpose of automatic deployment for APIs and Webapps using Github Actions.
 I am not a profesional at server configuration and my guide could potentially lead to sercurity risks that I'm unaware of.
-However, this infomation is mostly gathered from varies other guides which I assume was written by server configuration experts.
+However, this infomation is mostly gathered from various other guides which I assume was written by server configuration experts.

 Unless noted otherwise, anything inclosed in angle brackets "<" and ">" eg. `<example>` should be assumed to be a placeholder, and the actual input is up to the person following this guide or their specific use case.